gettyimages/gettyimages-api_dotnet/README.md

 + You have the [SpecFlow](http://specflow.org) extension installed in Visual Studio

 ## Tests
-The Connect team at Getty Images uses [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) (BDD).
+The API team at Getty Images uses [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) (BDD).
 We think it's a great way to develop software and want to spread the word.
 The test project contains scenarios written in the [Gherkin language](https://github.com/cucumber/gherkin/wiki) which are bound to code using [SpecFlow](http://www.specflow.org/).

 #### Clone the repository
 The Git repository contains a submodule which requires some special handling to get setup properly.
 This is because we share our scenario files across all our SDKs.